 A bucket represents a data aggregator.
 The motivation of a bucket is best explained by providing an example.
-It is quite common for service providers to provide a free usage component as part of their offering; e.g. a customer signing up for Plan A pays $5 monthly and gets 10MB of data each month.
+It is quite common for service providers to provide a free usage allowance as part of their offering; e.g. a customer signing up for Plan A pays $5 monthly and gets 10MB of data each month.
 Any data consumed above and beyond 10MB is subject to overage charges at a rate of $1 for each MB.
 In order to configure this, the service provider would create a service and attach it to a package having a monthly price plan with a $5 charge for that service.

 The 10MB usage allotment is handled by configuring a monthly recurring data bucket with a value of 10 MB and attaching it to that service.
 At the start of the period, the bucket is replenished with 10 MB.
 As data arrives in the system, the rating engine will apply the applicable usage from the 10MB bucket until the 10MB is used up.
 When the bucket is depleted, the system will then rate all data according to the rate plan configuration. .